dhis2/dhis2-docs-implementation/content/tracker_aggregate/tracker-aggregate-integration.md

 # Integrating tracker and aggregate data
-This guide present different approaches for combining data collected through tracker programmes with aggregate data collected through routine (such as Monthly, Quarterly) data sets, so that this data can be used together.
+This guide presents different approaches for combining data collected through tracker programmes with aggregate data, so that it can be analysed and used together.
 Tracker and aggregate data are collected and stored separately in DHIS2, but there are many cases where combining the two types of data is useful:

 * Data collected through tracker programmes and aggregate data sets may be complimentary.
 For example, if tracker is used as an electronic immunisation registry, calculating immunisation coverages requires the service data collected through tracker to be combined with population estimates typically available as aggregate (yearly) data.
 * In many cases, tracker implementations are done in a phased approach, where it is first implemented in certain types of health facilities or by geographical region.
 Consequently, the same data may be collected through tracker in some locations and as aggregate data in other locations, and getting a complete overview of the data requires the tracker and aggregate data to be combined.
 * Data collected through tracker may partially overlap with established aggregate reports.
 For example, a monthly report on malaria-related activities [(example)]() may include information both on malaria cases, as well as preventive activities such as bed-net distribution.
 If tracker is introduced for malaria case registration, the monthly malaria report can be partially completed based on tracker data.
-* When tracker is introduced, ensuring that data is comparable over time (moving from aggregate to tracker)
+* When tracker is introduced for in an area (immunization, HIV etc) where aggregate data has previously been collected, ensuring that data is comparable over time necessitates combining aggregate and tracker data.
+* Certain data quality checks in DHIS2 is only available for aggregate data.
+Applying these checks on tracker data thus requires that it is first aggregated and stored as aggregate data elements.

 There are several ways in which this can be achieved, with different advantages and disadvantages, and which are suitable for different purposes.
-This chapter outlines three overall approaches to combining tracker and aggregate data, their advantages and disadvantages, and gives some examples of when each of the approaches may be
+In the [next section](alternative-approaches) three overall approaches to combining tracker and aggregate data, followed by a section on [choosing an approach](#choosing-an-approach) that outlines considerations and examples of when each of the approaches may be appropriate.
+Finally, for each approach, a how-to guide is outlining how to use the approach.

-## Considerations
-* Governance - when to decide at what point data is complete (enough), who and how to verify data quality.
-* Ensuring users' understanding of data, and data quality
-* Access to data - different for tracker and aggregate

 ## Alternative approaches
+There are three main ways in which tracker and aggregate data can be combined in DHIS2 by:

-- Showing data side by side in the same chart/
+- showing data side by side in the same chart, table or dashboard
-- Combining data through aggregate indicators
+- combining data through aggregate indicators
-- Saving aggregates of tracker data as aggregate data
+- saving aggregates calculated from tracker data as aggregate data values

-This section gives a summary of three approaches.
-Details on each are given in subsequent chapters.
+This section gives a summary of the three approaches, with the advantages and disadvantages of each.

 ### Showing tracker and aggregate data side by side
 Aggregate and tracker data can be shown and analysed together by including it within the same Data Visualizer charts or tables.
 Furthermore, visualisations of tracker-based data can be created in the Event Report and Event Visualizer apps, and combined with visualisations of aggregate data on Dashboards.

 {Example screenshot}

-> **Pros and cons**
+> **Advantages:**
 > \+ easy to set up
 > + works well for presenting and analysing complimentary data
 > + detailed data can be included (e.g. anonymous line lists)
+>
+> **Disadvantages:**
 > \- limited dimensionality in analysis of tracker data, i.e. for showing age/sex disaggregations
 > - not truly integrated/comparable with aggregated data, for example displayed
 > - requires the tracker and aggregate data to be in the same DHIS2 instance